AlexJelani/aws-cloud-architect-recoverability-in-aws/README.md

 ### Highly durable RDS Database
-1. Create a new RDS Subnet group in the active and standby region.
+1. Create a new RDS Subnet group in the active and standby region. done
 2. Create a new MySQL, multi-AZ database in the active region.
 The database must:
      - Be a “burstable” instance class.
      - Have only the “UDARR-Database” security group.
-     - Have an initial database called “udacity.”
+     - Have an initial database called “udacity.” done
 3. Create a read replica database in the standby region.
 This database has the same requirements as the database in the active region.

 **SAVE** screenshots of the configuration of the databases in the active and secondary region after they are created.